realvz/blog.realvarez.com/src/blog/linux-net-k8s.md

 Standard Kubernetes Network Policies are often implemented by CNI plugins by generating `iptables` (or eBPF) rules.
 These rules are added to the `FORWARD` chain (and sometimes `INPUT`/`OUTPUT` for host policies).

-Cilium (via the Cilium agent) takes Kubernetes `NetworkPolicy` and its extended CRDs like `CiliumNetworkPolicy`, compiles them into eBPF programs and maps, and attaches eBPF programs (for example at ingress TC hooks on pod `veth` interfaces) to inspect packets as they enter a pod's network namespace.
+Cilium (via the Cilium agent) takes Kubernetes `NetworkPolicy` and its extended CRDs like `CiliumNetworkPolicy`, compiles them into eBPF programs and maps, and attaches eBPF programs (for example at ingress TC hooks on Pod `veth` interfaces) to inspect packets as they enter a Pod's network namespace.
 For L3/L4 policies this is handled entirely in-kernel.
 For L7/application-layer policies (e.g. HTTP, gRPC, DNS), Cilium uses an Envoy proxy helper (running as part of the Cilium infrastructure) to enforce or assist in policy.
 This approach yields more granular control, faster policy enforcement, and avoids many of the overheads of traditional iptables rule-processing.[^9]

 ### Pod-to-Pod Networking in Cilium

-Even for basic pod-to-pod communication, Cilium leverages eBPF.
-Traditionally, packets between pods might traverse a Linux bridge and then rely on the kernel's routing table, potentially hitting `iptables` `FORWARD` chain rules.
+Even for basic Pod-to-Pod communication, Cilium leverages eBPF.
+Traditionally, packets between Pods might traverse a Linux bridge and then rely on the kernel's routing table, potentially hitting `iptables` `FORWARD` chain rules.

-Cilium optimizes the data path for pod-to-pod communication.
+Cilium optimizes the data path for Pod-to-Pod communication.
 While the underlying virtual interfaces (veth pairs, bridges) might still be present, the actual forwarding logic and encapsulation/decapsulation (for overlay networks like VXLAN or Geneve) are handled by highly optimized eBPF programs[^10].
-This avoids the traditional Linux bridge processing path and `iptables` traversal for regular pod traffic, leading to lower latency and higher throughput.
+This avoids the traditional Linux bridge processing path and `iptables` traversal for regular Pod traffic, leading to lower latency and higher throughput.

 ## Further Reading